Mertensia ciliata: Distribution and habitat

-Mertensia ciliata is a perennial herb producing a cluster of erect stems from a thick, branching caudex.
-The leafy stems reach well over a meter in maximum height.
-The veiny leaves are oval to lance-shaped and pointed.

-The inflorescence is an open array of many clustered blue bell-shaped flowers each between 1 and 2 centimeters long.
-The hanging, fragrant flower is tubular, expanding into a wider, lobed mouth.
-As the individual flowers progress in age they change in color from blue to pink-red.
+Ecology

 The flowers bear poricidal anthers and are fertilized via buzz-pollination by several Bombus species.
-Primary Nectar robbing by Bombus species, including Bombus occidentalis is common in some populations.
+Primary nectar robbing by Bombus species, including B. occidentalis, is common in some populations.

 Uses

 The flowers, young stems and leaves are edible raw; older leaves (when the plant tends to be hairy) should be cooked.
 The plant contains alkaloids so should not be eaten in high quantities.